nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Studio version supported: A LTS version is the last version to support the oldest supported Studio version.
 This is designed to give people plenty of time to upgrade to newer Studio releases.
 * Last version with old NVDA technology in use: in some cases, LTS releases are made to support users of old NVDA releases.
 After the LTS release is created, add-on source code will shift to using newer code from NVDA.
 This criteria will first be applied to an LTS release scheduled for 2018 as a result of NVDA's end of support for Windows XP, Vista and 7 without Service Pack 1, as well as planned transition to Python 3.

-As of September 2018, the most recent LTS version is add-on 18.09.x (September 2018 to December 2019 at the earliest).
+As of December 2018, the most recent LTS version is add-on 18.09.x (September 2018 to December 2019 at the earliest).
 Previous LTS releases have included 15.x (formerly 7.x until October 2016; October 2016 to April 2018) and 3.x (September 2014 to June 2015).
 For example, add-on 3.x was maintained thus:

 1. Add-on 3.0 was released in September 2014.
 2. Add-on 3.5 (December 2014) could have been the last maintenance version for add-on 3.x if it was not a LTS version.